-All new and transfer F-1 students with I-20s who will be enrolled in on campus degree programs are required to attend the SEVIS/International Student Orientation held by the Office of International Student Services (OISS).
-A comprehensive Orientation is typically held two weeks prior to the start of classes for the fall term (in the week prior to the academic orientations) and a condensed orientation is held only one or two days prior to the start of classes for the spring term.
+All new and transfer F-1 students with I-20s who will be enrolled in on campus degree programs are required to attend the SEVIS/International Student Orientation held by the Office of Student Activities & Leadership (OSAL).
+A comprehensive Orientation is typically held two weeks prior to the start of classes for the fall term (in the week prior to the academic orientations) and the week before classes for the spring term.
 Students who are transferring from another U.S. institution who are admitted to Regent for the summer term are required to be enrolled full-time in that first summer term, and must attend the mandatory SEVIS/International Student Orientation before the fall semester.
 Summer admission is not permitted for students who are new to the U.S. F-1 students should not book their flights to the U.S. for the fall or spring semesters until they have received their student visa and have confirmed the dates of the International Student Orientation program for the semester they were admitted to Regent.